Quartinal/Quartinal/README.md

-#### Hi there!
+#### Hi, there!
 I am Jasper Quartarolo, a web developer who has been climbing GitHub Mountain for only 7 months 🌛

 _______________________________________________________________________________________________________________________________________________________________________